renderedtext/admin_view/README.md

 # admin_view

 Rails 4 generator of CRUD admin controllers, views and specs for existing ActiveRecord models.
+It helps you get the data on screen immediately, so you can customize the specifics to your liking.

 It uses [ransack](https://github.com/activerecord-hackery/ransack) for search and [kaminari](https://github.com/amatsuda/kaminari) for pagination.